Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 ## Support

-If you want to support the AMD (i)Mac vBIOS development [donations](https://www.paypal.com/paypalme/Ausdauersportler) are greatly appreciated.
+If you want to support the AMD (i)Mac vBIOS development or just buy me a coffee [donations](https://www.paypal.com/paypalme/Ausdauersportler) are greatly appreciated.